nl4opt/nl4opt.github.io/index.md

 The Natural Language for Optimization (NL4Opt) NeurIPS 2022 competition aims to improve the accessibility and usability of optimization solvers.
 The task of converting text description of a problem into proper formulations for optimization solvers can often be time-consuming and require an optimizations research expert.
 The participants will investigate methods of automating this process to be more efficient and accessible to non-experts.
 This competition aims to answer the following question: *can learning-based natural language interfaces be leveraged to convert linear programming (LP) word problems into a format that solvers can understand?*

-This competition presents two sub-tasks (or tracks): (1) detect problem entities from the problem description and (2) generate a precise meaning representation of the optimization formulation.

 # Challenges

 The competition is split into two main tasks.
 Specifically, to leverage learning-based natural language interfaces to: